-Hybrid work has fundamentally changed what employees need from an office.
-The challenge isn't just where to put things — it's how storage anchors the entire design of a flexible workspace.
+The challenge isn't just where to put things.
+It's how storage anchors the design of a space built for flexible work.

 In most hybrid offices, only 60–70% of desks are occupied on any given day.
 That unused real estate costs real money.
 Right-sized locker systems reflect actual attendance — not theoretical headcount.